Circuit Mechanisms for Spatial Relation Generation in Diffusion Transformers¶

 Key Designs¶

-Weight-Space Head Screening: An efficient screening method without generating samples—directly calculating QK interactions between image position features and text relation features to check if the resulting spatial maps align with reference relation gradients.
+Running per-sample generation to identify heads is computationally expensive.
+The authors propose a fast screening method in pure weight space: directly calculating QK interactions between image positional features and text relation features to check if the generated spatial maps align with reference relation gradients.
+Aligned heads are identified as candidate relation heads without requiring any sampling.

 Loss & Training¶